gbrivady/adventofcode/README.md

 # Advent of Code 2022

 Each folder of each day corresponds to a different language for a solution.
-Some solutions may be (on purpose) "a little bit" (or very much, depending on my mood) less efficients.
-Generally speaking, if they are several languages, the Python solution is highly likely to be...
-Somewhat of a waste of electrons :)
+Most of them are C, but some have other languages.

 ## Progression